Sponge cakes are European-style cakes made with very little fat. They’re featured in layer cakes, charlottes, jelly rolls, and tiramisu.

 - Add one-third of the beaten egg whites into the bowl of thick batter.

-- Use a balloon whisk–one of the big bulbous ones–for best results, stirring gently until the ingredients are incorporated and the batter is lightened.
+- For best results, use a balloon whisk — one of the big bulbous ones — stirring gently until the ingredients are incorporated and the batter is lightened.
 (A rubber spatula, plastic bowl scraper, or even your hands also work well.)